-9 Candy-Free Easter Activities For Families
+10 Candy-Free Easter Activities For Families You’ll Want to Keep Doing

 Activities for Kids this Easter

-2. Celebrate With Flowers
+1. Celebrate With Spring Flowers

 Easter is all about new life.

-3. Eat An Easter Brunch
+3. Eat An Easter Brunch With Bunny Pancakes

-Find make-ahead holiday breakfast ideas HERE >>
+Find make-ahead holiday breakfast ideas >>

-4. Roll Eggs Down A Hill
+5. Roll Eggs Down A Hill & See Who Wins

 If the kids need something to do Easter morning after the hunts, this is perfect.
 It gets the competitive spirit going!

-5. Make An Easter Tree
+6. Make A Beautiful Easter Tree

-Easter activities for families
+Candy free Easter things to do and activities for families

 This is such a cute craft and decoration that everyone can participate in from Rhythms of Play.
 All it takes are branches, a vase, rocks/pebbles, and little Easter egg ornaments.
-I bought egg ornaments HERE to do it.

-My kids love scrounging up the perfect sticks for this!
+Bonus: My kids love scrounging up the perfect sticks for this!

-6. Go On An Easter Picnic
+7. Frolic On An Easter Picnic

 What a sweet and reflective way to start the Easter holiday!